NixOS/rfcs/rfcs/0166-nix-formatting.md

 In order to minimize conflicts especially when back-porting, the pinned formatter should preferably only be updated shortly before the release branch-off.
-This should be done in coordination with the NixOS release managers.
+This should be done in coordination with the NixOS release managers, so this information must be added to the [NixOS release wiki](https://nixos.github.io/release-wiki/).

 #### Automatically generated files